 |Dimension||3.8 x 2.4 x 2.4 in||3.8 x 2.4 x 2.4 in||3.1 x 1.9 x 2.8 in|

-As far as accessories go, the only thing you’re really going to need for the Ring Stick Up Cam is a Solar Panel if you opt for the battery model — and even then it’s optional.
+As far as accessories go, the only thing you’re really going to need for the Ring Stick Up Cam is a Solar Panel if you opt for the battery or plug-in model as your initial purchase — and even then it’s optional.
 In general, the Ring equipment comes with everything you need right out of the box.

 Arlo has a few extra accessories you might want to keep in mind while shopping.
 The Arlo Solar Panel is great for keeping your camera powered if you decide not to connect it with the AC plug, and an extra Rechargeable Battery is always nice to have on hand when it comes time to charge the power pack.
 The Arlo Security light is a great way to illuminate your yard when motion is detected at night, and Arlo Pro Skins are an excellent complement to an exterior cam to keep it well hidden from passersby.

 Also, while the Arlo Pro does come with the newer model of base station, you can still buy the new Arlo Pro Base Station separately, in case something happens to your existing base station.
 The Arlo Pro Base Station adds local backup storage and a siren to your Arlo wireless cameras setup.

 All-New Ring Stick Up Cam vs. Arlo Pro — Our Thoughts

 Comparing the All-New Ring Stick Up Cam vs. Arlo Pro is difficult because both brands have a lot of things that they do well.
 Ring definitely has an edge in technology, but Arlo Pro’s useful security features like the Rich Notifications and e911 service could make all the difference when you need help right away.